kitoleeson/Workout-Tracker-App/README.md

-# 💪 Workout Tracker
+# 💪🏾 Workout Tracker

-A sleek and simple web app for tracking workouts, monitoring progress, and staying fit.
+A simple web app for tracking workouts and monitoring progress.
 Whether you're lifting weights, running, or doing yoga, this app helps you stay accountable and organized with your fitness journey.

 ## 🚀 Features